rtshkmr/tp/docs/UserGuide.md

 #### 1.5: Viewing _a Particular_ Client: `client view`

-Views the client specified by the `INDEX` parameter.
+Views the client specified by the `CLIENT_INDEX` parameter.
 All the details for this client as well as notes related to this client will be shown in the Display Panel.
 <div markdown="block" class="alert alert-info">

 **:information_source:** Please refer to [this](#ui-when-viewing-clients) if you need to be re-acquainted with the UI for client related commands
 </div>

-Format: `client view INDEX`
+Format: `client view CLIENT_INDEX`

 Example: